Hospital: Russia's Alexei Navalny out of coma, is responsive | Politics

 Hospital: Russia's Alexei Navalny out of coma, is responsive

-Seibert cautioned that it was premature to expect Moscow to respond to the matter within a few days, but made it clear that Berlin wants answers soon.
+Seibert cautioned that it was premature to expect Moscow to respond to the request for help with the Navalny probe within a few days, but made it clear that Berlin wants answers soon.
 "I can't express a clear, time-limited expectation, except that we are certainly not talking about months or the end of the year," he said.

 The co-leader of Germany's opposition Green party, Robert Habeck, called on the government to take a stronger stance and "bury" the pipeline project.
 The project "divides Europe, it is economically nonsensical and oversized, and it is wrong in security policy terms," Habeck said.
 Completing it "would mean that Russia can do what it wants.
 This signal must not be sent."
 Mikhail Ulyanov, the Russian envoy to international organizations in Vienna, voiced suspicions about the timing of demands to link the pipeline with the Navalny case.